 Volunteers & Help Services

-These jobs and many others are critical for the workforce infrastructure and having protective handwear that’s durable, accessible, and reusable is critical to keeping everyone healthy.
+These jobs and many others are critical and having protective hand-wear that’s durable, accessible, and reusable is critical to keeping everyone healthy.

 How Copper Gloves Improve Your Health

-Throughout history, copper has been used for multiple health purposes tracing back to Egyptian times when Babylonian soldiers would sharpen their weapons with copper and use the leftover particles to fill in wounds inflicted in the battle to stop the infection and heal rapidly.
-We are fighting a battle today where copper would be of good use.
+Throughout history, copper has been used for multiple health purposes.
+This goes back to Egyptian times when Babylonian soldiers would sharpen their weapons with copper and then use the leftover particles to fill in wounds inflicted during the battle in order to stop the infection and heal it rapidly.
+We are fighting a battle today where copper would be helpful.

-Copper is overlooked by most and is a vital nutrient for our bodies.
-When combined with iron it helps the body form red blood cells.
+Copper is overlooked by most, but it is a vital nutrient for our bodies.
+When combined with iron, it helps the body form red blood cells.
 Copper plays a role in maintaining healthy bones, blood vessels, nerves, and immune functions.

-The most recent evidence supports that copper can have a very positive effect on immune function and disease resistance.
+Recent evidence supports the assertion that copper can have a very positive effect on immune functions and disease resistance.
 There have been higher mortality rates observed in copper-deficient subjects vs subjects with balanced copper levels.

 So how do we get copper into our system?
-We consume the smallest amounts of copper in our produce grown in copper-rich soil and seafood and nuts.
-Conveniently copper can be absorbed through our skin by wearing copper compression gloves and forms of copper jewelry.
+We consume small amounts of copper through eating produce that is grown in copper-rich soil.
+We also get copper from seafood and nuts.
+Conveniently, copper can be absorbed through our skin by wearing copper compression gloves and forms of copper jewelry.

 Are You Buying Real Copper Gloves?

-The market is flooded with copper compression gloves and many cheap knockoffs claiming to be copper infused.
+The market is flooded with copper compression gloves, including many cheap knockoffs claiming to be copper infused.
 Unfortunately, the industry has spawned a host of imitators selling gloves that have NO COPPER at all.
-This can be problematic for the consumer during these times giving them a false sense of security of wearing copper gloves and thinking that they are invulnerable to viruses.
+This can be problematic for the consumer, especially during these times, because it can give them a false sense of security because they will think they are wearing authentic copper gloves.

-Wearing copper gloves does not make you invincible and 100% immune to viruses and bacteria but they certainly are a very good start to slowing the spread of the coronavirus.
+Wearing copper gloves does not make you invincible or 100% immune to viruses and bacteria, but they certainly are a very good start to slowing the spread of the coronavirus.

-How To Be Extra Careful When Removing Copper Gloves When Finished Work
+How To Be Extra Careful When Removing Copper Gloves When Finished With Work

-The copper glove is the best barrier between your hands and surfaces but you should be very meticulous when removing your gloves after finishing tasks and activities.
-The idea when taking your gloves off is to avoid as much skin to glove contact as possible and to wash your hands with soap and water directly after removal.
+The copper glove is the best barrier between your hands and surfaces, but you should be very meticulous when removing your gloves after finishing tasks and activities.
+The idea when taking your gloves off is to avoid as much skin to glove contact as possible and to wash your hands with soap and water immediately after removal.

 Play By Play On How To Remove Contaminated Copper Gloves.

-- Later place gloves in your washing machine and wash at least under a warm setting with detergent.
+Later, place the gloves in your washing machine and wash under a warm setting with detergent.

-You do not have to worry about contaminated gloves or clothing mixing in with the rest of the laundry load the CDC website mentions not to shake and mix your garments together because the virus may spread but the warm water will kill all viruses.
+You do not have to worry about contaminated gloves or clothing mixing in with the rest of the laundry load.
+The CDC’s website instructs you to not shake and mix your garments together because the virus may spread, but the warm water will kill all viruses.

-Our copper gloves are 100% machine washable and as indicated in results from the AATCC that after 5 washing cycles very minimal copper is lost during cleaning.
+Our copper gloves are 100% machine washable and, as indicated by the results from the AATCC, after 5 washing cycles very minimal copper is lost during cleaning.

-Copper hand protection can be a very practical solution for everyday activities, they are one of the only anti-viral gym gloves in the market today.
-We need to be scrupulous in our efforts to avoid touching surfaces and stop the spread of this virus.
+Copper hand protection can be a very practical solution to keep you safe during everyday activities.
+Additionally, they are one of the only anti-viral gym gloves on the market today.
+As we all know, we need to be scrupulous in our efforts to avoid touching surfaces and stop the spread of this virus.

-Circling back to my experience, It’s an outright shame that some grocery stores have not faced up to the reality and protected their customers and workers and required all cashiers and staff to wear gloves when handling our food.
+Circling back to my experience, it’s an outright shame that some grocery stores have not faced up to reality and protected their customers and workers by requiring all cashiers and staff to wear gloves when handling our food.

-Thousands of grocery store employees in the country continue to work and get exposed to the herds of shoppers every day.
-While some grocery chains like Walmart and Kroger have promised masks, gloves, and sanitizers for their staff, WinCo has blown it big time in my opinion with the absence of this equipment.
-From trying to reason with a disgruntled cashier to escalating my concerns to a regional department.
-They have failed to act on this public health and safety concern and left me with a copy and paste email response.
+Thousands of grocery store employees in this country continue to work and get exposed to the herds of shoppers every day.
+While some grocery chains like Walmart and Kroger have promised masks, gloves, and sanitizers for their staff, WinCo has, in my opinion, blown it big time due to the absence of this equipment at their stores.
+From trying to reason with a disgruntled cashier to escalating my concerns to a regional department, they have failed to act on this public health and safety concern and left me with a copy and paste email response.

-I think that you will agree that if there is a highly contagious airborne disease spreading exponentially and the entire community crammed into a single store its very risky not to be wearing gloves.
+I think that you will agree that if there is a highly contagious airborne disease spreading exponentially, when the entire community is crammed into a single store it’s very risky not to be wearing gloves.